 Edinburgh is the capital city of Scotland.
 However, isn’t the typical “city vibe” that places like: Madrid, Berlin, NYC give.
 Scotland is definitely an old town.
 One of the oldest parts of the city is actually named “Old Town” because of the medieval buildings and street plans.
 With cobblestone and narrow streets, Edinburgh reminded me of the Beacon Hill neighborhood in my hometown of Boston.
 I came to Edinburgh with the visual of London, but this city looks nothing like it.
-Edinburgh has acres of greenery, is smaller in size and provides ancient-looking architecture that London just doesn’t provide.
+Edinburgh has acres of greenery and provides ancient-looking architecture that London just doesn’t provide.
+I also noticed that a lot of merchandise were Game of Thrones themed and/or involved sheep skin and unicorns – my friend explained that Scottish people love their sheep and unicorns.
+In fact, it’s their national animal… the unicorn, not the sheep.

 Edinburgh is a really small city, you can literally walk to all of the main attractions through alleyways and main streets.
 But there’s also transportation here if you don’t feel like hiking up hills or stairs.